Soy Yoghurt Recipes

 - 1-2 tablespoons of Smooth Gel -- Optional

-- 1 tablespoon of sugar to act as food for the culture (optional)
+- Up to 1 tablespoon of sugar to act as food for the culture (if required)

 - 1 dose of Yoghurt Starter Culture